These longer worked examples combine several clutchcall commands into a realistic scenario.

 Connect from the laptop

 The laptop publishes its own candidates under the same pair-id.
-The control plane brokers the exchange; both sides then punch and the QUIC engine rebinds the same local port to form a direct link.
+The control plane brokers the exchange.
+Both sides then punch.
+The QUIC engine rebinds the same local port to form a direct link.

 4